Dual Credit High School Program

 - Website Development

 Graphic Communication Portfolio Evaluation

 If you are an aspiring graphic communications student interested in pursuing a degree at an Illinois art institution, bring your portfolio to Prairie State College.
-By paying a $25 proficiency credit fee you can display your portfolio to PSC faculty.
-They evaluate it assign three college credit hours to portfolios that meet acceptable requirements for college credit.
-The portfolio must be for some type of graphic communication emphasis such as animation, multimedia arts, digital media, graphic design and web design.
+By paying a $25 proficiency credit fee, you can display your portfolio to PSC faculty.
+They evaluate it and assign three college credit hours to portfolios that meet acceptable requirements for college credit.
+The portfolio must be for graphic communication, such as animation, multimedia arts, digital media, graphic design, and web design.

 * Eligible courses vary by high school and are subject to change.
 Please discuss this with your high school counselor for specific course listings.

 To get started, make an appointment to speak with your high school counselor about dual credit student eligibility and course offerings.
 Once the Dual Credit course has been completed with a grade of C or better, PSC credit will be awarded.